Using oracles to test the service and data layer

 }

-"should delete people older then" in {
+"delete only people older than the threshold" in {

 prop { (persons: List[Person], age: Int) =>